• inosculate •

 Meaning: 1.
 To connect to, to connect with, to open into, as a blood vessel might inosculate with another.
 2. To interpenetrate, to join so as to be a part of, to grow or be tightly intertwined, as some areas of philosophy inosculate with mathematics.

 Notes: Today's Good Word has been around since the 17th century and has produced a few offspring.
-The noun is inosculation and the past participle inosculated behaves more like an adjective than a participle.
-Given the fact that osculate is the medical term for "to kiss", you might imagine this word having something to do with French kissing but it doesn't.
+The noun is inosculation, and the past participle inosculated behaves more like an adjective than a participle.
+Given that osculate is the medical term for "to kiss", you might imagine this word having something to do with French kissing but it doesn't.
 It is also unrelated to injections; that would be inoculate.

 In Play: If plumbers had a vocabulary like this, paying their bills would be less a pain: "Ma'am, I'm afraid the water standing in your yard comes from a break at the joint where your water line inosculates with the water main running under the street."
 Figuratively, this word's meaning comes very close to that of integrate: "Melanie discovered that her hippie dress style made it difficult for her to inosculate with the conservative community of New Monia."